 - Address: Studio Movie Grill, 301 Rice Lake Square, Wheaton

-Enjoy a free movie with the volume low and lights turned on.
+Enjoy a movie with the volume low and lights turned on.
 Children are allowed to move around, talk and even dance during the show.

 Attractions